 Control must be maintained of the boat and also the fire pump.
 If the boat starts moving uncontrollably you must be ready to shut down the water supply immediately to prevent injury and damage.

 Some of the other skills learned in this hands-on training are towing (photo right), rescue a person in the water, supplying water to land-based operations and other operations which may be pertinent to your area.

 Commercial Fishing Boat Fires

 --Every major port has a fleet of these important workhorses of the sea bringing your lobster or scallops for dinner.
 These boats are out there most days catching fish.
 But they can catch something else.
 They can catch FIRE.
 If they are at or near a dock when the fire starts, your land based fire department will be called in.
 Do your members know the many dangers aboard these vessels?
 Will this response be their first contact with this type of vessel?
 Are you aware that the same stability problems which account for many crew fatalities at sea will now be your problem?
 Are you ready?
 This presentation will also examine a CO2 operation at past fire aboard a fish processing vessel that had no fixed CO2 system!
-Full-day includes a hands-on visit to a commercial fishing boat in your area-----Photo right by ----> Kelly Fitzpatrick - Email MarineFires@aol.com
+Full-day.
+E-mail for details.-----Photo right by ----> Kelly Fitzpatrick - Email MarineFires@aol.com

 Click here or on the photo on left to see photos and read details of a recent full-day "Commercial Fishing Boat Seminar".